KZ2X Packet Node Description

 amixer -c CODEC set PCM 95%

 We use service dependencies to ensure that this happens before starting direwolf.
-Note that we also use dependencies to make sure that the hub the SignaLink USB device is connected to is online as well as the network.
-We notify systemd once USB is online by adding /etc/udev/rules.d/20-usb-bus.rules:
+We also use dependencies to make sure that the network and the SignaLink USB devices are connected and online.

 Note we also invoke a service to clean old state: